What is Rhetoric?

 Function of Rhetoric

 Rhetoric, as explained above, is a tool for writers and orators which empowers them to convince their readers and listeners about their point of view.
 Often, we find rhetoric examples in religious sermons and political speeches.
-They aim to make comparisons, to evoke tender emotions, to censure rivals, and all this is done to persuade listeners.
+They aim to make comparisons, evoke tender emotions, and censure rivals, and all this is done to persuade listeners.

 Advertisers give their ads a touch of rhetoric to boost their sales by convincing people that their product is better than other products in the market.
 For instance, in an advertisement, a girl – after shampooing her hair with a particular product – says, “I can’t stop touching my hair.”
 This is an attempt to entice consumers, through visual rhetoric, to buy this product, in order to have soft and shiny hair like her.